andrevidela/Research-report/Activity.md

 - GNN
   - idea: abstract over the data structure used for convolution, use categorical morphisms to convert from one object to the other (derivable euclidean spaces and finite descrete graphs)

+# 09.02

+- went back to using rig type as a value on the context record

 # 08.02

 - tried to put the rigcount as a type parameter but its starting to contaminate everything.
 Maybe I should put it as a value in `Context` to avoid the spreading of the disease.
 This might also make it more flexible if I want to bring a semiring from the user program.